 Marital vs. premarital portions

-Why a QDRO is usually needed
+Why a QDRO is usually needed for employer plans

 IRAs are handled differently